OpenEvalProject/evals/manuscripts/elife-80628/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01dq60k83 Department of Ecological Developmental Adaptability Life Sciences, Graduate School of Life Sciences, Tohoku University Sendai Japan
+1. Department of Ecological Developmental Adaptability Life Sciences, Graduate School of Life Sciences, Tohoku University Sendai Japan ([ROR:01dq60k83](https://ror.org/01dq60k83))
-2. https://ror.org/01s7jxc19 Department of Biology, Miyagi University of Education Sendai Japan
+2. Department of Biology, Miyagi University of Education Sendai Japan ([ROR:01s7jxc19](https://ror.org/01s7jxc19))
-3. https://ror.org/02j6c0d67 Department of Biological Sciences, Faculty of Science, Kanagawa University Yokohama Japan
+3. Department of Biological Sciences, Faculty of Science, Kanagawa University Yokohama Japan ([ROR:02j6c0d67](https://ror.org/02j6c0d67))
-4. https://ror.org/0516ah480 Department of Basic Biology, School of Life Science, SOKENDAI (The Graduate University for Advanced Studies) Okazaki Japan
+4. Department of Basic Biology, School of Life Science, SOKENDAI (The Graduate University for Advanced Studies) Okazaki Japan ([ROR:0516ah480](https://ror.org/0516ah480))
-5. https://ror.org/05q8wtt20 Division of Environmental Photobiology, National Institute for Basic Biology Okazaki Japan
+5. Division of Environmental Photobiology, National Institute for Basic Biology Okazaki Japan ([ROR:05q8wtt20](https://ror.org/05q8wtt20))
-6. https://ror.org/02z1n9q24 Tropical Biosphere Research Center, University of the Ryukyus Okinawa Japan
+6. Tropical Biosphere Research Center, University of the Ryukyus Okinawa Japan ([ROR:02z1n9q24](https://ror.org/02z1n9q24))
-7. https://ror.org/03599d813 Graduate School of Humanities and Sciences, Ochanomizu University Tokyo Japan
+7. Graduate School of Humanities and Sciences, Ochanomizu University Tokyo Japan ([ROR:03599d813](https://ror.org/03599d813))

 † Corresponding author

 ## Abstract

 Reef-building corals thrive in oligotrophic environments due to their possession of endosymbiotic algae.
 Confined to the low pH interior of the symbiosome within the cell, the algal symbiont provides the coral host with photosynthetically fixed carbon.
 However, it remains unknown how carbon is released from the algal symbiont for uptake by the host.
 Here we show, using cultured symbiotic dinoflagellate, Breviolum sp., that decreases in pH directly accelerates the release of monosaccharides, that is, glucose and galactose, into the ambient environment.
-Under low pH conditions, the cell surface structures were deformed and genes related to cellulase were significantly upregulated in Breviolum .
+Under low pH conditions, the cell surface structures were deformed and genes related to cellulase were significantly upregulated in Breviolum.
 Importantly, the release of monosaccharides was suppressed by the cellulase inhibitor, glucopyranoside, linking the release of carbon to degradation of the agal cell wall.
 Our results suggest that the low pH signals the cellulase-mediated release of monosaccharides from the algal cell wall as an environmental response in coral reef ecosystems.

 ## Introduction